-The plan of action chalked out by the IQAC in the beginning of the year towards quality enhancement and the outcome achieved by the end of the year
+The plan of action chalked out by the IQAC in the beginning of the year towards quality enhancement and the outcome achieved by the end of the year.

-Plan of Action Achievements Planned to introduce BSc.
-(Fashion Designing) in college Applied The IQAC planned to purchase new books for library and customized software for office use.
-Books and Softwares were Purchased and functioning well.
-To make the strenuous efforts for getting the college re-accredited from NAAC and get highest Grade.
-Accomplished To furnish the Science Labs Work accomplished.
-To motivate the faculty members to apply for minor and major research projects.
+Plan of Action Achievements The IQAC planned to purchase new books for library.
+Books were Purchased To make the strenuous efforts for getting the college re-accredited from NAAC and get highest Grade.
+Accomplished Efforts are being made to construct new and widely spaced Cafeteria in College Accomplished To motivate the faculty members to apply for minor and major research projects.
 Highly Motivated.
-1 member selected for major research project.